 - Downloading and / or spreading inappropriate, personal or profane material

 - Having prohibited apps on the iPad during the academic year

 - Having notifications on for prohibited apps, iMessaging, games etc…

 - Misuse of school email addresses

 - Unsanctioned Recording (video, camera etc…) of other members of the school community

 - Messaging other students during school time using communication apps on the iPad (Snapchat, iMessaging etc…).
 This can indicate the unsanctioned use of VPN servers or hot spotting the iPad from another device.

 - Using the iPads for any communication that may be construed as online bullying, harassment or inappropriate contact with any member of the school community

-- Uploading unsanctioned recordings to social networking sites or passing these recordings around electronically
+- Uploading unsanctioned recordings (particularly those recorded on school grounds) to social networking sites or passing these recordings around electronically

 - Refusal to hand up the iPad when asked by a member of staff